Skip to main content

 Instead of passing them as input, you can also add the credentials as environment variables which is useful if you want them to be secure (invisible).

-Optionally you can also pass in a 'puppeteerProxy' to define how will Puppeteer connect to your Google account.
-By default it uses a static US proxy so it always connects just from this IP but you can also set it to any proxy URL or as 'local'.
+Optionally you can also pass in a 'puppeteerProxy' to define how Puppeteer will connect to your Google account.
+By default, it uses a static US proxy so it always connects just from this IP, but you can also set it to any proxy URL or as 'local'.
 Valid auth function can look like this:

 const auth = await apifyGoogleAuth({